Chart Color Schemes

 An assessment of population growth drivers in Manning - Waterford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Manning - Waterford's population is around 13,005 as of Aug 2025.
-This reflects an increase of 1,352 people since the 2021 Census, which reported a population of 11,653.
-The change is inferred from ABS estimates of 12,992 in June 2024 and 55 validated new addresses since the Census date.
-This level equates to a density ratio of 2,111 persons per square kilometer, above national averages assessed by AreaSearch.
-Manning - Waterford's growth of 11.6% since 2021 exceeded both national (8.6%) and SA3 area averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 86.7% of overall population gains during recent periods.
+Manning-Waterford's population, as of November 2025, is approximately 13,005.
+This figure represents an increase of 1,352 people since the 2021 Census, which reported a population of 11,653.
+The change is inferred from ABS estimates in June 2024 and validated new addresses since the Census date.
+This results in a population density of 2,111 persons per square kilometer, above the national average assessed by AreaSearch.
+Manning-Waterford's growth rate of 11.6% since the 2021 Census exceeds both the national average (8.9%) and its SA3 area.
+Overseas migration contributed approximately 86.7% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future trends project an above median population growth across statistical areas nationally, with Manning - Waterford expected to expand by 2,472 persons to 2041, reflecting an increase of 18.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
+Future population trends project an above median growth for statistical areas nationwide, with Manning-Waterford expected to expand by 2,472 persons to 2041, reflecting an 18.9% increase over the 17-year period.

 Frequently Asked Questions - Population